 Another one of our amazing artists, Tyler Goodrum, uses his Warm Tones set of Chameleon Pens - with only five colors - to create this fantastic tiger.
 This artist uses long strokes to color in his tiger; however, he creates the look of fur with the help of clever highlights and blending.
 He relies on his Mixing Chamber in order to create a multitude of color tones from his set of five pens.
 Check out the video below and visit Tyler's official Instagram account to see some of his other work.

-In this tutorial, our very own Julia demonstrates how a single Chameleon Pen combined with a Color Top can be used to create a wood grain effect or texture.
+In this video tutorial, our very own Julia demonstrates how a single Chameleon Pen combined with a Color Top can be used to create a wood grain effect or texture.
 Color Tops give you more blending possibilities than ever, because they allow you to easily create color-to-color blends using just one pen.

 If you liked our tutorial on wood grain texture, you'll love this quick 30-second clip on how to create grass from one pen (with a second pen used to create a purple flower).
 A single set of pens can help get you started and allow you the freedom to create variety with fewer, higher-quality tools.
-Here's the mini-clip.

 If you want to create post-impressionist stylized fruit, a-la-Gauguin, then look no further than this three-pen stippling effect.
 Here, Dave Antram creates an orange using three Chameleon Pens, Summer Sun (YL2), Seville Orange (OR4) and Spring Meadow (YG3).

 Our pens can facilitate the creation of hair and skin for portraits, fashion drawings, animations, cartoons, general coloring and more.